Beyond Today

 Compare and contrast the two statements:

-“I like the way your presentation came together, but it would have been better if you had provided a solid wrap up with some specific examples of outcomes.”
+“I like the way your presentation came together, but if you had provided a solid wrap up with some specific examples of outcomes it would have really hit a homerun.”

 “I like the way your presentation came together.
 Now if you provide a solid wrap up with some specific examples of outcomes it will really hit a homerun.”